The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/forms.md

   // the form will be the target of the "submit" event const form = event.target;

-  // We can access them one at a time like this: const username = form.username.value;
+  // We can access the inputs of a form by name using the form's elements: const username = form.elements.username.value;
-  const age = form.age.value;
+  const age = form.elements.age.value;
-  const checkbox = form.isHungry.isChecked // <-- checkboxes are different!
+  const checkbox = form.elements.isHungry.isChecked // <-- checkboxes are different!
-  const color = form.favoriteColor.value;
+  const color = form.elements.favoriteColor.value;

   // what should we do with those values?? here we are printing a sentence to the console
   // where only developers will see it.
 Can we put it on the screen somehow?